 Why Study Computer Science at New College

-As a Computational Science student at New College, you’ll develop advanced skills in distributed computing, mathematics, quantitative analysis, computer simulation and modeling, programming and a host of other areas, all of which are designed to prepare you for graduate school and career success.
+As a Computer Science student at New College, you’ll develop advanced skills in distributed computing, mathematics, quantitative analysis, computer simulation and modeling, programming and a host of other areas, all of which are designed to prepare you for graduate school and career success.

-In addition to the detailed requirements for Computational Science listed in our General Catalog, we encourage students to take foundational courses in several different disciplines, so that you can build a solid and well-rounded foundation as you develop your own unique Computational Science curriculum in close consultation with your faculty sponsor.
+In addition to the detailed requirements for Computer Science listed in our General Catalog, we encourage students to take foundational courses in several different disciplines, so that you can build a solid and well-rounded foundation as you develop your own unique Computer Science curriculum in close consultation with your faculty sponsor.